-Her life had many hard times at the beginning, the middle and the end (which I will share in another post soon).
+Her life had many hard times at the beginning, the middle and the end (which I shared March 3.)
 But her last years were some of her happiest.
 Her first husband, William Henry Youngblood died I think in his late fifties, of kidney failure after suffering from diabetes and a stroke, which changed his personality and his ability to reason.

 During twelve years after his death she made a good life for herself by continuing working in the mill.
 She bought pretty things for her home; traveled with friends and family; and worked hard.

 One day she noticed that her front porch needed some carpentry repairs.
 After a friend recommended him, Nina hired a widowed farmer/carpenter, Eugene King.
 During the repairs they learned that they both loved to laugh, loved people, nature, farm life, animals and didn’t mind hard work.

 They began “courting.”
 Papa King’s farm had twenty acres on which grew corn and strawberries.
 Papa King had been widowed for 4 years when they met.

 He was tall and skinny because he had lost a lot of weight since his first wife’s death.
 I was told that many times he would plow the fields with Maude, his mule, (half donkey/half horse), come home and just sit alone in the dark.
 Well he never did that again after marrying Grandmother!

 Papa King’s life was never the same.
 Changes began even before they married.
 Nina made Gene promise that before they got married he would have the fireplace chimney fixed, which he dutifully did.

 And there was one habit she could not abide.
 He chewed tobacco which was not even the problem.
 She made him promise to spit his tobacco “juice” in a spit can by his recliner instead of on the fireplace hearth.
 He seemed more than happy to comply.